State Elections Enforcement Commission

 Stephen F. Cashman, Vice Chairman

-Jeffrey B. Garfield, Executive Director & General Counsel
+Jeffrey B. Garfield, Executive Director and General Counsel

-Albert P. Lenge, Managing Director & Commission Attorney
+Albert P. Lenge, Managing Director and Commission Attorney

-Gregory Zepka, Director of Disclosure & Public Information
+Gregory Zepka, Director of Disclosure and Public Information

 Established – 1974